HXSecurity/TerraformGoat/aws/elastic_computing_service/ec2_ssrf/README.md

 ![img](../../../images/1650429432.png)

-In the user data information, you can see that there is a flag file in the root directory of the shooting range, try to use SSRF to read this file.
+In the user data information, you can see that there is a flag file in the root directory of the scenario, try to use SSRF to read this file.

 ```shell
 file:///flag69152201.txt